 While it’s easy to say you should create an estate plan, what does that actually entail?
-There are two basic routes you can take: work with an estate planning attorney or create a plan yourself, likely using online documents as guides.
+There are three basic routes you can take: use an app or website to go through the process*, work with an estate planning attorney or create a plan yourself, likely using online documents as guides.

 An estate planning attorney is a professional with knowledge and experience in estate planning.
 They can help you determine what you have, what you need a plan for, and who should be part of your plan.
 An attorney will help you write legally binding documents that people won’t be able to contest after your death.

 Working with a professional is particularly useful because even though there are online guides available, estate laws can vary greatly from one state to the next.
 A local lawyer will know the rules specific to your area.

 If you have a large or complicated estate with many assets, definitely get professional help.
 An attorney will help you create an ironclad will that ensures your estate is disbursed as you wanted.
 People who think they may need to pay the estate tax can get help creating a plan that minimizes their tax bill.
 In this case, the expertise of a tax accountant may also help.
 You may even be able to plan ahead to help your beneficiaries limit or avoid inheritances taxes.

 Also look for an attorney with knowledge in elder law, which covers legal matters related to old age, like long-term care, other health care, retirement, Social Security, Medicare, and Medicaid.
 An estate planning attorney should be able to help you with this, but some people may prefer the help of a specialized elder law attorney.

 Learn more about elder law and whether you need an elder law attorney.